-In this illustrative and thorough article, Christopher Rollston argues for the existence of “a formal, standardized scribal education” in Ancient Israel (47).
+In this illustrative and thorough article, Christopher Rollston argues for the existence of “a formal, standardized scribal education” in Ancient Israel (2006, p.
+47).
 Rollston bases his argument on a systematic analysis of the epigraphic evidence of Old Hebrew (Abbreviated OH; otherwise referred to as Iron Age II Hebrew, ca. 1000-550 ce) and presents the following as his supporting arguments: (i) In terms of the ductus, the stance, and the relative spatial relationship of graphs, the Old Hebrew (OH) script: (a) displays synchronic consistency, (b) demonstrates discernable, diachronic development, and (c) differs markedly from those of nearby polities (Phoenicia, Arameans); (ii) In terms of orthography, the OH script exhibits synchronic (and arguably regional) consistency with distinctive features that were in opposition with the features of the Phoenician and Aramaic national scripts; and (iii) In terms of content, hieratic numerals (which derive from a complex number system originally borrowed from Egypt) were inscribed on many OH documents, suggesting that an administrative or governing body routinized their usage (and practical dissemination) throughout Iron Age Israel.

 Rollston supplements his argument for a formal, standardized scribal education in Iron Age Israel by demonstrating the systematic qualities of abecedaries and predictable epistolary greetings, particularly as they implicate standardized oversight in scribal practices.
 This article is an extension of his 1999 doctoral dissertation at Johns Hopkins University, in which he provides a complete synopsis of the typological development of the OH script(s).
 It should be noted that the present article provided the basis for Chapter 5 of his “Writing and Literacy in the World of Ancient Israel: Epigraphic Evidence from the Iron Age,” which slightly revises this material.

-Rollston begins by presenting an “[i]ntroduction to the problem” of ‘schools’ within Iron Age Israel (comprising both Israel and Judah) (47).
+Rollston begins by presenting an “[i]ntroduction to the problem” of ‘schools’ within Iron Age Israel (comprising both Israel and Judah) (p.
+47).
 He surveys the pre-existing literature and outlines two contested approaches – one for and one against the existence of ‘schools’.
 This survey includes the works of many Semitists, epigraphers, and Old Testament scholars, such as André Lemaire (1981), James L. Crenshaw (1985), and G. I. Davies (1995).
 The scholars who belong to the first persuasion largely insist that there is insufficient evidence in the archaeological and paleographic record to suggest the presence of schools in Iron Age Israel.
 Early on, Rollston challenges these scholars’ tenuous proposal that the OH writing system – an abjad/abecedary consisting of 22 distinct graphs – would have been decidedly easy and quick to learn in the Iron Age.
-W. F. Albright (1960) asserts that “the 22-letter alphabet could be learned in a day or two by a bright student and in a week or two by the dullest” (123).
-Rollston retorts, however, that this claim presupposes the relative ease with which only a literate learner with previous orthographic exposure might learn the script (49).
+W. F. Albright (1960) asserts that “the 22-letter alphabet could be learned in a day or two by a bright student and in a week or two by the dullest” (p.
+123).
+Rollston retorts, however, that this claim presupposes the relative ease with which only a literate learner with previous orthographic exposure might learn the script (p.
+49).
 In actuality, although the Iron Age scribes (probably adults) would have been fully competent speakers of OH, they would have required substantial time and effort to acquire a first writing system.